How To Start Recovering From Codependent Relationships

 But since it's only hurting you, you think it's not that bad.
-You want to be liked more than you want to risk causing a problem.
-People pleasing triggers a negative cycle of self-neglect that's the hallmark of codependency.
+You want to be liked more than you want to risk being honest.
+People pleasing triggers a negative cycle of self-neglect that is the hallmark of codependency.

 If you relate to codependency you have trouble:

 - Saying no or expressing a different opinion

 - Sitting still or "do nothing"

 - Feeling like your worth comes from giving

 - Getting trapped by a mountain of obligations